BartBruininks/Mocktini/README.md

 ### Particle Types and the Epsilon Matrix

 Mocktini supports up to **4 monomer types** (labelled 0–3), each with its own size σ.
 Interactions *between* types are controlled by a 4×4 **epsilon matrix** — you can make some pairs strongly attractive and others nearly non-interacting, which is a simple way to model selective affinity or segregation.
+All particles use the same cutoff whichc an be set (default *r*c=2.5), it is best to use a cutoff which is at least 2-3 times the largest sigma.

 ### Bonds, Angles, and Molecules
 Particles can be connected using two kinds of bonded interactions:
 - **Harmonic bonds**: U = k/2 · (r − r₀)², a spring between two bonded particles
-- **Harmonic angles**: U = k/2 · (θ − θ₀)², a bending stiffness defined over three connected particles
+- **Signed-angle quadratic**: U = k/2 · (θ − θ₀)², a bending stiffness over three connected particles, where θ = atan2(d₁ × d₂, d₁ · d₂) ∈ (−π, π] is the **signed** 2D angle between the two bond vectors.
+Unlike a conventional harmonic angle, this formulation is chirality-sensitive: clockwise and counterclockwise bends are distinguished, and θ₀ can span the full range −180° < θ₀ ≤ 180°.

 An important detail: **every bonded pair automatically gets a non-bonded exclusion**.
 This means the Mie 2-4 potential is *not* computed between particles that are directly bonded or share an angle, on both the CPU and GPU engines.
 This is the standard practice in MD — without exclusions, bonded neighbours would be double-counted and the simulation would be unphysical.

 Mocktini supports three ways to build molecules: